The Sounding Lead

 By James Mathews

 The lead is one of the most useful instruments on board ship.
 We will first consider the hand lead, or blue pigeon, as sailors call it.
-It’s appearance is as follows:
+Its appearance is as follows:

 It is usually seven or fourteen pounds in weight although four, six, eight and ten pound leads are made.
 The lead weight that I have illustrated in front of me (and the one that I made up in the Navy) was a six-sided lead weight of fourteen pounds (we used a six pound lead for sounding work when I was a Sea Scout on the Columbia River-1951-54).
 The lead tapers to the top (about 10-12 inches tall) with ring molded into the top of the lead.
 The line is fastened to the top of the lead with a loose eyesplice, well served.
 The bottom of the lead is dished deeply (hollowed out to a depth of about 1"-1 ½") and filed with tallow.
 This is called the arming.